 4. Make progress: time-trials

 Please see our time trial details page for times and racing guidelines.
 Every Monday, there is a Beginner’s 3- or 5-lap time-trial.
-Jason runs the time-trial and also keeps times so a new paddler can keep a record of his/her progress.
 It is an excellent session to experience paddling in a group and/or on your own when the water is slightly choppy due to other boats.
 It is also an ideal time to learn to ride waves of other boats, and how a ‘diamond’ works.
 It is important for all paddlers to be aware of where he/she is on the dam in relation to other boats.
 Always keep closer to the bank to allow faster boats to pass on your inside.

 Once you are comfortable and confident in the boat, the Thursday 10-lap time-trial should be given a bash.
 Thursday is our “social evening”.
 The bar opens at 16h30.
 Please join us before, during or post time trial for a tot or two.
 There is a fantastic vibe and the view is hard to beat.
 Wayne (our club chairman) makes announcements regarding the club, races, paddlers who’ve achieved etc.